![]() deutsches Glossar |

 The waiting time that is needed for a scheduled passing and overtaking and to

-synchronize the schedules of a fixed interval timetable.
+synchronise the schedules of a cyclic interval timetable.

 SEARCHLIGHT SIGNAL

-A color light signal with light units in which the aspect is given by
+A colour light signal with light units in which the aspect is given by

-a mechanism placing one of a number of roundels of the color required,
+a mechanism placing one of a number of roundels of the colour required,

 situated near the focus of the lens unit, in front of the lamp.